Sanofi-IADC/whispr/docs/security.md

 The provided configuration is very similar to the NestJS passport-jwt example with a few modifications:
 - it must be provided as a JSON string containing a `config` property which is an array of valid passport-jwt configurations
-- the jwtFromRequest which tells passport-jwt where to find the JWT in the request (usually the `Authorization` header) function must be deconstructed into an object containing funcName and args properties
+- the `jwtFromRequest` function which tells passport-jwt where to find the JWT in the request (usually the `Authorization` header) function must be deconstructed into an object containing funcName and args properties
+- `passportJwtSecret` function should not be written in the configuration file, only the arguments are required in the `passportJwtSecret` object

+### Examples

+This is an example for multiple passport JWT configurations as they would be configured in Javascript.

 ```js
 [{